pondrejk/dizzer/chap-definitions.md

 Apart from the general definitions mentioned above, there have also been field-specific efforts to contextualize big data.
 The fields include governance [@crampton2015collect], journalism [@lewis2015big], ecology [@shin2015ecological], social sciences [@ovadia2013role], business administration [wamba2015big], urban studies [@thakuriah2017big], learning analytics [@wilson2017big], education [@kabakchieva2015big], health informatics [@herland2014review] and doubtlessly many others.
 Autors here consider existing data processing and analytical practices in their respective disciplines in light of possibilities created by big data advances.
 Some expect forthcoming changes, such as enrichment in available methods (e.g. analysing social networks in epidemiology), others analyze the adjustability of currently used processes to conditions of higher data load.
 With some generalization, the overall mood of these works seems to be welcoming big data as a be possible extension of their toolbox, though doubting that the core scientific methods could be deeply altered by it.

+Usually using one or more of aforementioned approaches, mamely definition by *keywors*, *constaints*, *examples*, *metaphores* or *wholes* (find a better word for complex including infra process and people, *ecosystem*?)

 Within geography, @kitchin2013big highlights possible opportunities, challenges and risks posed by big data, encouraging geographers to engage in big data related case studies.
 He also lays some groundwork for definitions, he later developed into ontological characteristics cited at the beginning of this chapter^[Kithchin is also one of the founders of The Journal of Big Data founded in *year* -- verify]. gonzalez2013big understands big data predominantly as a rich set of observations of intricate and nested social life that can improve theories of human geography, for example by exposing diversity that would otherwise go unnoticed in scientific models of reality. @barnes2013big reminds us of the so called *quantitative revolution* in geography (starting from 1950's) that besides bringing many good to the discipline has also been criticized on many grounds.
 That some of the problems discussed then, Barnes argues, "continue to apply to the *über* version of the quantitative revolution that is big data".
 Barnes also stresses that one needs to reconstruct the history of elements conjuring up big data to fully understand the concept.
 For @goodchild2013quality geography provides a distinct context for discussion about what kinds of science might be supported by big data.
 He is also concerned with the potential for building rigorous quality control and generalizability into big data operations, because so far "instead of relying on the data producer to clean and synthesize, in the world of big data these functions are largely passed to the user".
 We could go on much further with how geographic thought internalizes big data, those interested in the topic may refer to @thatcher2018thinking.

+Interseting reversion in @straube2016stacked, digital infrastructures help us map the world around us, but also can be mapped themselves, as they have diverse inherent spatialites of their own, as @straube2016stacked shows in his case study on the development of the Git version system.

+What is spatial big data, is it a subset or an extension of bd?
+First it is good to recapitulate how spatial disciplines understand data, then explore how these concepts might be altered.

 GIS practitioners like to say that 80% of all data is geographic, and even though such claim is hard to prove (see @morais2012phrase for discussion and @hahmann201180 for validation attempt), few would doubt that spatial reference can unlock some additional value at a minimum as a platform for combining otherwise un-joinable datasets.
 Much of the data in the world can be geo-referenced, which indicates the importance of geospatial big data handling. **TODO -- combine with the next para?**